marctaylor700/nightwatch-browserstack/README.md

 * Update `*.conf.js` files inside the `conf/` directory with your BrowserStack Username and Access Key(https://www.browserstack.com/accounts/settings)

 ## Running your tests
 Get started

 In order to run the tests, you need to have the local environment configured in your machine and all necessary node packages installed.
 To do so, follow these steps:

-1 - Go to the Github repository and clone it on your machine; 2 - Open the root directory of the cloned repository on the terminal; 3 - Execute npm install to install all required packages (it should create a new folder called 'node_modules' with all the dependencies inside.
+1. - Go to the Github repository and clone it on your machine;
+1. - Open the root directory of the cloned repository on the terminal;
+1. - Execute npm install to install all required packages (it should create a new folder called `node_modules` with all the dependencies inside.
-4 - Create a local execution file (next section will talk about this file in more detail) With all of this, you should be able to run any specific test or all tests directly on your machine.
+1. - Create a local execution file (next section will talk about this file in more detail) With all of this, you should be able to run any specific test or all tests directly on your machine.

 ## Local execution
 To execute any test using Nightwatch you will require a configuration file that describes the capabilities and variables used by the framework to run the test.
-Our automation suite has a few configurations already created in the ./conf/ folder, but they are specific for BrowserStack (next section).
-The local file will need to be created in your root directory with the name nightwatch.conf.js to be used.
+Our automation suite has a few configurations already created in the `./conf/` folder, but they are specific for BrowserStack (next section).
+The local file will need to be created in your root directory with the name `nightwatch.conf.js` to be used.

 To facilitate this process, here is an example of a local configuration file that can be used (with commentaries for a few important details):
 ``` javascript